sPyOpenSource/jcore/README.md

 4. *mykernel* an example BOOTBOOT [compatible kernel](https://gitlab.com/bztsrc/bootboot/tree/master/mykernel) in C which draws lines and boxes

-Please note that the reference implementations do not support the full protocol at level 2, they only handle static mappings which makes them level 1 loaders.
+Please note that the reference implementations do not support the full protocol at level 2 (except the UEFI version), they only handle static mappings which makes them level 1 loaders.

 For quick test, you can find example bootable disk [images](https://gitlab.com/bztsrc/bootboot/tree/master/images) too.